LSIND/map-of-Ancient-Egypt/README.md

 - maximum height of pyramid is 145 meters (ruined Pyramid Lepsius I) and minimum - 6.8 m (Pyramid of Seila).

 **4. Arrange pyramids into periods:**

->*I am taking in consideration only Early Dynastic Period, Old Kingdom, FIP, Middle Kingdom, SIP and the beginning of New Kingdom.*
+<p align="justify"><i>I am taking in consideration only Early Dynastic Period, Old Kingdom, FIP, Middle Kingdom, SIP and the beginning of New Kingdom.</i></p>

 |   | Period                                                 | Years (approx.)         | Dynasties                                                                                                                                                                                                                                                                                                              |
 |---|--------------------------------------------------------|-------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|